obonhamcarter/www.oliverbonhamcarter.com/content/resources/dataanalytics_resources.md

 ---
-title: "Data Analytics Resources"
+title: "Data Science Resources"
 date: 2023-01-16T21:00:00-04:00
 draft: false
 ---

-Welcome to a resources page for Bioinformatics research.
+Welcome to a resources page for Data Science research.
 Here you will find a list of links for data, tools, tutorials and related resources that may be very helpful to your work.

 ---